Data wrangling, grouping and aggregation#

 data.head()

-Although using for loop with itertuples() can be fairly efficient, pandas DataFrames and Series have a dedicated method called apply() for applying functions on columns (or rows). apply() is typically faster than itertuples(), especially if you have large number of rows, such as in our case.
-When using apply(), we pass the function that we want to use as an argument.
-Let’s start by applying the function to the TEMP_F column that contains the temperature values in Fahrenheit:
+Although using a for loop with .itertuples() can be fairly efficient, the pandas DataFrame and Series data structures have a dedicated method called .apply() for applying functions in columns (or rows). .apply() is typically faster than .itertuples(), especially if you have large number of rows like in our case.
+When using .apply(), we pass the function that we want to use as an argument.
+Let’s start by applying our fahr_to_celsius() function to the TEMP_F column with the temperature values in Fahrenheit.

 data["TEMP_F"].apply(fahr_to_celsius)